rcheetah/grav-plugin-elements/README.md

 - [ ] Add an option to incorporate standard css rules, to let the plugin work better out-of-the-box
 - [ ] Create better docs
 - [ ] Add to plugin to the GPM
+- [ ] check if subpages are visible
+- [x] correct standard title
+- [ ] only have variables in the backend that are being used
+- [ ] create twig function for setting adding a variable if definand and not null (and not default)